teachop/xcore_seven_seg/README.md

 ###Introduction
 The SparkFun display unit offers several serial interface choices includng I2C, SPI and UART.
 For this driver UART was selected.

+**Note and Warning** The SparkFun design uses the internal oscillator of the ATmega328P for timing.
+From Atmel this is not calibrated well enough for UART communication.
+Based on displays that arrived with invalid baud rates, SparkFun does not calibrate it either.
+It may be required to adjust baud rates in the driver to compensate for defective (by design) displays.
+Might be changing this driver to I2C...

 The driver is formatted as an XMOS XCore module, and written as a task function.
 Control of the driver is via inter-task communication using interfaces, which is a feature of the XC language.
 This technique implements a message passing API between tasks.

 ###Driver API